-How well you sleep is important It can improve your mood and energy.
-It may reduce buildup in an abnormal protein called beta-amyloid plaque in the brain, which is associated with Alzheimer’s disease.
+How well you sleep is so important.
+It can improve your mood and energy.
+It may reduce buildup of an abnormal protein called beta-amyloid plaque in the brain, which is associated with Alzheimer’s disease.

 Various diets have been shown to help us have clear minds.
 A Mediterranean diet of foods rich in antioxidants can help fend off the harmful effects of oxidation in your brain.